UsmanSafni/Financial_Assistant/README.md

 # Financial ChatBot Assistant

 ## Overview
 The Financial ChatBot Assistant is a professional tool designed to guide users through financial metrics and analytics.
-It leverages natural language processing (NLP) and data visualization to provide insights and visualizations based on user queries.
+It leverages Langchain's tool calling agent and data visualization to provide insights and visualizations based on user queries.

 ## Features
 1. **Interactive ChatBot**: Users can interact with the bot to ask questions about various financial metrics such as liquidity ratios, solvency ratios, profitability metrics, etc.